-- 15. TelexFree's scheme constitutes an unlawful pyramid scheme because the proceeds from the sale of TelexFree's VoIP product alone could not sustain the massive pay structure. - 16.
-To keep TelexFree's Pyramid Ponzi Scheme liquid, a constant influx of new participants was required. - 17.
-On June 19, 2013, the Brazilian Court in Acre issued an injunction putting "a stop to TelexFree's business operations, including the registration of new affiliate investors, acceptance of new investments and paying any returns owed on existing affiliate investments."3 - 18.
-At all times material herein, TelexFree and its Officers James M. Merrill, Carlos N. Wanzeler, Steven M. Labriola, Carlos Costa, Joseph H. Craft, a/k/a Joe H. Craft (collectively, "Defendant Officers"), the Doe Insider Promoters, the Doe Paralegal, TelexFree's Retained Licensed Professionals4, and Payment Processing Services Companies5 knew that the Pyramid Ponzi Scheme was not sustainable, and that the representations on Telefree's website and in its marketing materials were false, unfair, and deceptive including, but not limited to, those concerning the guaranteed returns. - 19.
-Moreover, at all times material herein, TelexFree and its Defendant Officers, the Doe Inside Promoters, Paralegal Doe, its banks, and its Retained Licensed Professionals knew that TelexFree was selling unregistered securities to the members of the putative classes. - 20.
-Moreover, after the foregoing Defendant Officers, Doe Inside Promoters, Doe Paralegal, Banks, Payment Processing Services Companies, Retained Licensed Professionals knew that TelexFree was an illegal pyramid-type Ponzi scheme which involved the illegal sale of securities, they continued to aid, abet and further such illegal activities.
+- 6. To carry out their unlawful enterprise, TelexFree and their officers, agents, servants and employees sold fraudulent unregistered securities to the Putative Class Representatives and to the members of the class the Representatives seek to represent. - 7.
+Telexfree sold unregistered securities in twenty-one states and internationally from its offices in Marlborough, Massachusetts.2 - 8.
+TelexFree's unregistered securities were deceptively and uniformly identified to members of the putative class as "memberships." - 9.
+TelexFree guaranteed returns of 200% or more per year. - 10.
+In exchange for copying and placing duplicative and pre-written TelexFree ads on internet sites a passive process that alone generates no revenue and requires essentially no effort on the pait of the investors and for recruiting other investors to pay the membership fees, TelexFree falsely held out that its investors, or "Promoters," could receive significant returns of over 200% annually. - 11.
+TelexFree uniformly and systematically did not require Promoters to sell its VoIP product in order to qualify for payments prior to March 9, 2014. - 12.
+TelexFree's scheme constitutes an unlawful pyramid scheme because the proceeds from the sale of TelexFree's VoIP product alone could not sustain the massive pay structure. - 13.
+To keep TelexFree's Pyramid Ponzi Scheme liquid, a constant influx of new participants was required. - 14.
+On June 19, 2013, the Brazilian Court in Acre issued an injunction putting "a stop to TelexFree's business operations, including the registration of new affiliate investors, acceptance of new investments and paying any returns owed on existing affiliate investments." - 15.
+At all times material herein, TelexFree and its Officers James M. Merrill, Carlos N. Wanzeler, Steven M. Labriola, Carlos Costa, Joseph H. Craft, a/Ida Joe H. Craft (collectively, "Defendant Officers"), the Doe Insider Promoters, the Doe Paralegal, TelexFree's Retained Licensed Professionals 4, and Payment Processing Services Companies 5 knew that the Pyramid Ponzi Scheme was not sustainable, and that the representations on Telefree's website and in its marketing materials were false, unfair, and deceptive including, but not limited to, those concerning the guaranteed returns.